Shania99/HyperscalarWatch/README.md

 HyperscalerWatch closes that information asymmetry.
 Our fine-tuned LFM2-VL-450M runs on-orbit over Sentinel-2 and Mapbox images and emits alerts on each pass which are analyzed further on the ground: what's being built, its construction stage, how it impacts water and vegetation around.
 This can then be used by governments, zoning boards or researchers to act on.

-The unlock is threefold: every new build becomes detectable the moment ground is broken (making rogue and codenamed campuses hard to hide), the cumulative network footprint becomes legible (Pew finds 90% of data centers cluster within five miles of another, and effects on grid, water, and air don't sum linearly), and the next hundred gigawatts of capacity can be planned against an honest track record of past impacts.
+The unlock is threefold:
+1. Every new build becomes detectable the moment ground is broken (making rogue and codenamed campuses hard to hide)
+2. The cumulative network footprint becomes legible (Pew finds 90% of data centers cluster within five miles of another, and effects on grid, water, and air don't sum linearly)
+3. The next hundred gigawatts of capacity can be planned against an honest track record of past impacts.

 Data centers and hyperscale AI are necessary infrastructure.
 This is how we build them responsibly.

 ## What It Does